Oakwood, Los Angeles: History

 By the end of the 20th century Oakwood had gentrified.
 Homes had sold for more than US$1 million and longtime residents were being displaced.
 Others left by choice, to cash in on the soaring property values.
 The head of the Venice Stakeholders Association said "A large population of black Americans who may have owned from Abbot Kinney’s time voluntarily took their equity and left".

 In 2007 the Latino student group Xinachtli (a subset of MEChA) from Venice High School referred to Oakwood as being "unique" with a "ethnically diverse population" and as having "one of the last ethnically and economically diverse beach communities in the state of California".

 In 2012, the Los Angeles Times reported that the breakneck pace of change along on Rose Avenue — at the northern end of Oakwood — suggested that the bohemian days of this once-down-and-out "countercultural beach neighborhood" were numbered.
 The wine shops, cafes, restaurants would eventually lead to the other streets of Venice being transformed into upmarket areas.
 "The tipping point has been tipped" said former Los Angeles City Councilwoman Ruth Galanter.

 The Irvin Tabor Residence was designated as a Los Angeles Historic-Cultural Monument in 2017.

 In 2018, American billionaire Jay Penske revealed his plans to convert a former African-American church building in Oakwood into an 11,000 sqft.
 The Venice Neighborhood Council voiced approval for the project.
 Community residents tried to prevent this plan by having the building—the First Baptist Church of Venice—designated a historic landmark.
 On December 18, 2018, the Los Angeles City Council voted to not declare the property a historic cultural monument, citing "removal of all stained glass...bronze hardware...and...the pews and most of the historic fabric [from] the interior of the church".
+In early 2024, Community Corporation of Santa Monica announced a joint partnership with Hoop Bus Inc. to revitalize the church as a community and cultural center.

 Demographics

 In 1950, African-Americans made up 12.6% of the Oakwood population.
 By 1970, that number had grown to 44.9%.
 By 1980, that number had dropped to 29.9%.
-By 2000, the African-American population was down to 16%, Latinos made up 48% of Oakwood and whites made up 33%.
-By 2009, whites had become the largest racial-ethnic group in Oakwood, with Latinos at 33% and African-Americans at 16%.
+By 2000, the African-American population was down to 16%, Latinos made up 48% of Oakwood and white people made up 33%.
+By 2009, white people had become the largest racial-ethnic group in Oakwood, with Latinos at 33% and African-Americans at 16%.

 According to the Los Angeles Times, in 2000, about half the people living in the two census tracts along Rose Avenue were Latino, and a third white.
-But by 2010, the proportions had flipped, with whites making up nearly half of all residents in those tracts.
+But by 2010, the proportions had flipped, with white people making up nearly half of all residents in those tracts.